Barranquilla: Television

 From 1986, the Colombian Caribbean Coast has the Telecaribe regional television, which has its operational headquarters in the city.
 In addition, Barranquilla operate local television channels TB3 (cable) Channel 23 at the Autonomous University of the Caribbean (open signal) and the five national television channels (RCN TV, Caracol TV, Canal Uno, Señal Colombia and Institutional).
 The Canal Universitario Nacional Jerusalem TV (Channel LUZ) is also transmitted from Barranquilla.

 Radio

 Barranquilla transmits various AM and FM stations, both local and national, which keep the public informed and provide a varied musical program.
 Of particular note is Radio Libertad.

 Press

 The city's two main newspapers are El Heraldo and La Libertad.
 Other dailies include newspapers of nationwide distribution, such as Bogotá's El Tiempo.

 Music

-Barranquilla is mentioned in the Hank Snow song I've Been Everywhere, most famously covered by Johnny Cash.
-Also, it has been several times addressed by Shakira in her songs Hips Don't Lie and La Bicicleta.
+Barranquilla is mentioned in the Hank Snow song "I've Been Everywhere", which was most famously covered by Johnny Cash.
+Barranquilla native Shakira mentions the city in her songs "Hips Don't Lie" and "La Bicicleta".